This is a single category page containing Cartoon Blog entries filed under 'CartoonChurch progress'.

 10. It is dull when people say they intend to blog more, but I do.
 There may be some shorter updates with less academic depth, etc.

-Posted by Dave at 8:25 pm on November 6, 2011 and filed under CartoonChurch progress.
+Posted by Dave at 7:08 pm on January 24, 2012 and filed under Blogging, CartoonChurch progress, Cartooning.